 Microsoft's Bing blocked in China: FT report

-Microsoft Corp's Bing search engine has been blocked in China following a government order, the Financial Times reported on Thursday (Jan 24), citing people familiar with the matter.
+REUTERS: Microsoft Corp's Bing search engine has been blocked in China following a government order, the Financial Times reported on Thursday, citing people familiar with the matter.

 On Wednesday, Chinese users took to social media to write that their attempts to access Bing's China website, cn.bing.com, were failing, the report said.